hongtaowu67/container_imagine/README.md

 ```
 Specify the data directory of the imagination result txt, annotation data directory, and the corresponding annotation files in *benchmark_human.py*.
 The imagination result (containability and/or pouring) will be displayed.

-## Related papers
+## Related Work
-These are the related paper to the robot imagination project our group is working on.
+These are the related papers on the robot imagination project our group is working on.
 Please take a look!

 * Is That a Chair?
 Imagining Affordances Using Simulations of an Articulated Human Body [[arxiv](https://arxiv.org/abs/1909.07572)] [[project page](https://chirikjianlab.github.io/chairimagination/)]